 De-essing: 3 solutions for loud “s” sounds

 1. Slightly cut the annoying frequency away with an equalizer.
 This frequency is often somewhere around 8kHz.
+If your EQ has a spectrum analyzer, watch for the spike in the highs when the vocalist makes an “s” sound.
+This is the frequency you should cut.

 2. The problem with the first option is that you will also be filtering out the same frequency for the rest of the vocal.
 This could cause it to loose its brightness.